 4. Connected Supply Chain

 Using IoT in manufacturing, multiple machinery parts may be networked together to boost the efficiency of the production department as a whole.
-By collecting data in real-time and gaining insights from assets located in multiple factories, this IoT network enables the production department to pinpoint the source of any issues immediately.
+By collecting real-time data from assets across multiple factories, this IoT network allows the production department to quickly identify and address any issues.

 In the operations department, the IoT is useful since it helps save expenses by instantly reporting any problems with connected equipment.
 This reduces the requirement for more staff that is normally needed to keep an eye on the machinery.

-Raytheon is a manufacturer of automated systems used for gathering data from manufacturing processes for further analysis.
+Raytheon manufactures automated systems for collecting data from manufacturing processes.
 At the Huntsville missile complicated, an Internet of Things device in manufacturing is now analyzing the number of times each screw is turned.
 If the screw only turns 12 times, the machine will cease operating since it is connected to the Internet of Things and needs to turn 13 times.

 5. Robotics Automation